 May Term Is Here!

 Finish a 3 credit hour class in 10 days in May.
-Loyola will be offering courses during the new May Term starting in 2018.
-May Term runs from May 14-24 with classes that meet from 9AM-3PM Monday - Thursday.
+May Term runs from May 13-23 with classes that meet from 9AM-3PM Monday - Thursday.
 The May Term offers students an option to complete a class in a short amount of time early in the summer.

 May Term classes are considered part of the Summer Session for purposes of financial aid, and are discounted the same as other Summer courses for tuition - $692/credit hour - and fees.
 Further details about May Term and Summer Session cost can be directed to the Office of Student Finance.

 May Term on-campus housing costs will be $490 for a double occupancy room (based on a per-day rate of $33).
 May Term will have a Meal Plan option, so the Orleans Room will be open.
 Contact Residential Life for more details at 504-865-2445.

 Summer Visiting Students

 Do you attend another university, but want to get in on classes at Loyola this Summer?
 You can enroll in May Term and Summer Session classes as a Summer Visiting Student.
 Summer courses usually transfer back to other colleges and universities.
 Visiting students are more than welcome.
 Check with your home institution's adviser about which Loyola class work with your degree.